 celebrities coming through I don’t know how they found our way to us but it’s always kind of fun when they do I’d have to say I had been teaching for about 10 years already before Madonna walked into our yoga school for the first time a lot of the young kids now don’t even know who Madonna is but for people of our generation she was an important figure as a pop star and I remember that after I told my dad that Madonna had come to class was the first time he thought okay maybe this yoga thing is going be okay and I don’t have to worry about him so much you know at the time my dad was a stockbroker and so he was of course really concerned about this whole yoga thing.

-Do he think you had gone nutty?
+Question: Does he think you had gone nutty?

 I don’t think he thought that I had gone nutty but I think that he was he was concerned that it was going to be a sustainable income producing lifestyle but after Madonna walked into class he thought okay this is probably going to maybe work out around those years yoga started shifting and becoming a lot more popular in America up until that time it was a very fringe sort of thing it was still for the hippies but around 1998 to 2000 when some of the celebrities started doing it when it was getting more popular than it really became more involved into the you know the popular culture and so after she came than other celebrities started coming as well and you know people wonder what was it like having people like that in class and the answer is that those people got where they are because they’re very disciplined and they’re focused you don’t become successful as a musician or an artist without being super dedicated to your discipline to the art that you’re creating so when they’re in the classroom they’re focused on their yoga practice that’s they’re there to do yoga they’re there to work they’re not there to be adored and loved by people so they’re the same as everybody else and you have to treat them the same as everyone else.

-What are the keys to having good discipline how do you have it?
+Q. What are the keys to having good discipline how do you have it?

 Well if you’re a person who is not disciplined the key is sustainable goals you chew you pick off small little chunks of things that you think you can do and then you do them little by little so if you’re a person who really struggles to exercise don’t think about exercising for an hour every day or an hour three times a week do something for five minutes a day and say I’m going to do for Monday through Friday I’m going to do five minutes a day in the morning before I get ready for work that we can keep forever so the trick is to pick something small that we can do every day so we can do it for at least a five to six week period and then once we get there we’re going to wake up in the morning it’s going to be wired into our brain and we’re going to go- I’m ready to do my exercise of my yoga or my meditation or my prayer or whatever it might be for those five minutes and then from then if you need to you can increase you can go okay I’m going to do seven minutes or every other day I’m do 15 minutes and then you make that your habit as well so discipline is really choosing something that you can attain sticking to it wiring that habit into your brain into your nervous system and then it becomes part of you and then that’s who you are and then when you want to improve yourself a little more you choose something else that challenges you not too big of a challenge just something attainable and then you do that thing and then you become that thing as well so repetition is key for a new habit it could be a simple thing also an example.
 I like to give quite often because I’ve done this myself is if you’re someone who loses their keys all the time you know you come into your house you put your keys wherever and you can’t find them and then it takes you 15 minutes a to look for your keys and you get frustrated and it’s a big pain for everybody including your wife or your husband and you say can you find my keys and they get frustrated so you keep a bowl